YULEITSINGTAO/SVIV/README.md

 This package is still under development, hope we can finish it soon!

 ## Progress
--[x] Import VCFs
+- [x] Import VCFs
--[] Chop intervals
+- [ ] Chop intervals
--[] Define operators to combine the results from different callers -[] Circos plot of SVs histogram
+- [ ] Define operators to combine the results from different callers
+- [ ] Circos plot of SVs histogram